|Urban Processes and New Social Movements||150PUNM|

 2. Structure and interactions in urban environments.

-2.1 – Managing the crowd: social interaction among large groups
+2.1 – Social interaction among large groups

 2.3 – The cities within the city: space management and space identities